xtiankisutsa/twiga/README.md

 * It can only run on one device at a time for now

 ## To Do
-* Pull device info, file and binaries from a device in multiple devices at a time
 * Support for enumeration on a rooted device
 * Support enumeration on multiple devices at a time
 * Generate PDF report on the enumartuon data